markdmillerjr/markdmillerjr.github.io/projects/uav_sensor_test.md

 		# Return distance value
 		return vl53.distance
 ```
 Code block that loops through each sensor.
-Outputs a plot on the Mu python editor to see movements of R-1 in near real-time and writes the sensor reading to a text file.
-Also, grabs a timestamp of the sensor reading and writes it to a text file as well.
+Outputs a plot on the Mu Python editor to see movements of R-1 in near real-time and writes the sensor reading to a text file.
+Also, it grabs a timestamp of the sensor reading and writes it to a text file as well.

 ```python
 	busInc = 0